nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <img src="images/TimeIntervalClassDiagram.png" width="550" />

-### *Servers, GameType and Socials as Coloured Tags in Friend's profile*
+### *Servers, GameTypes and Socials as Coloured Tags in Friend's profile*
-Whenever the user updates the in-game preferences or social handles of a friend, it is displayed as distinct coloured tags under the friend's profile.
+Whenever the user updates the in-game preferences or social handles of a friend, they are displayed as distinct coloured tags under the friend's profile.

 #### Implementation